PARTICIPATE IN THIS COMMUNITY PROJECT:

 CONTRIBUTIONS & PLEDGES MADE BY JUNE 30, 2018 ARE DOUBLED BY A PRIVATE DONOR!

 Click on the Donate Button on this page or mail your contribution to: 701 S. Harrison Ave., Kankakee, IL 60901.

 Wright In Kankakee was formed by a small group of community preservationists who believed that a community could come together and purchase a magnificent example of early Prairie Style architecture designed by America's premier architect, Frank Lloyd Wright.
-Led by the vision of Gaines & Sharon Hall, the stewards of the Bradley House who had the vision of the importance of the house to the community and the world, Wright In Kankakee was incorporated January 2010 and took possession of the property June 30, 2010.
+Led by the vision of Gaines & Sharon Hall, the stewards of the Bradley House who had the vision of the importance of restoring the house.
+Wright In Kankakee was incorporated, and took possession of the property June 30, 2010.

 Wright In Kankakee is a not-for-profit corporation organized to preserve the B. Harley Bradley House.
 We provide public access to the house and promote education about architecture, art, photography, Frank Lloyd Wright, and local history through tours, events, and other educational programs.

 For more information about Wright In Kankakee, Call 815.936.9630 or email: email@example.com.

 Frank Lloyd Wright once said "The thing always happens that you really believe in and the belief in a thing makes it happen."

 Pictured here are: Norm Strasma, President of Wright In Kankakee, with Karin Janik, donor of the newly installed interior skylight panels in the dining room, and Rick Manuel, Past President of Wright In Kankakee